 From time to time, we, along with our subsidiaries, are involved in various litigation matters arising in the ordinary course of our business, including those arising from or related to contractual matters, commercial disputes, intellectual property, personal injury, environmental matters, product performance or warranties, product liability, insurance coverage and personnel and employment disputes.
 For example, we were recently party to litigation incidental to our business relating to alleged defects in a commercial sealant product manufactured and sold by one of our subsidiaries during the 2000s.
 The plaintiff in that case sought a substantial amount in monetary damages from us and four other co-defendants.
 The parties ultimately settled the matter during trial in a mutually agreeable manner and without any material impact to our business, financial condition, results of operations or cash flows.
-We accrued \$0.5 million as our portion of the claim settlement, with the remainder absorbed by our insurance carrier.
-We paid our portion of the settlement in May 2017.
+We paid \$0.5 million in May 2017 as our portion of the claim settlement, with the remainder absorbed by our insurance carrier.
+We received a reimbursement of \$2.0 million from our insurance carrier in June 2017 associated with fees incurred to defend this claim.
 Other claims related to this commercial sealant product have been filed, however, and are proceeding.
 While we continue to strongly believe that our product was not defective and that we would prevail in such related commercial sealant product claims if taken to trial, the timing and ultimate resolution and impact of these claims is not presently determinable.
 Nevertheless, after taking into account all currently available information, advice of counsel, and our existing insurance coverage, we believe that the eventual outcome of such related claims will not have a material adverse effect on our overall financial condition, results of operations or cash flows.
 We have not recorded any accrual with regard to such related claims.
 We regularly review the status of all on-going proceedings with legal counsel and maintain insurance against these risks to the extent deemed prudent by our management and to the extent insurance is available.
 Given our defenses and existing insurance coverage, we believe that the ultimate disposition of our pending litigation matters will not, individually or in the aggregate, have a material adverse effect on us.
-However, there is no assurance that we will prevail in these matters, and we could, in the future, incur judgments, enter into settlements of claims or revise our expectations regarding the outcome of matters we face, which could materially impact our results of operations.
+However, there is no assurance that we will prevail in these matters, and we could, in the future, incur judgments, enter into settlements of claims or revise our expectations regarding the outcome of matters we face, which co